Mitchel-JF2/jollof_express/README.md

 - run the command `flutter run` in a terminal at the root level of this project
 - voila! you can begin to test the app for the requirements

+## Publishing Messages
+In the Ably console, the only type of message that Jollof Express recognizes is a string representaion of an integer.
+It accepts the range 0...5
+This range depicts the levels/stages of the order